Published: 23 November 2023

 Africa’s economic growth will be driven by fast-expanding cities.
 Over 65% of the continent’s population is expected to live in urban areas by 2060.
 By the end of the century, Africa will host 5 of the 10 largest megacities in the world.

 The big question now is how fast, fair and sustainable this growth will be.
-Without ambitious plans to adopt new pathways to healthy and sustainable urban development, rapid urbanisation will increase the damaging health, economic and social impacts of air pollution and greenhouse gas emissions, particularly in these cities.
-Dirty air is already the continent’s second largest cause of death after HIV/AIDS.
-In 2019, air pollution caused 1.1 million deaths across Africa.
+Without ambitious plans to adopt new pathways to healthy and sustainable urban development, rapid urbanisation will increase the damaging health, economic and social impacts of air pollution and greenhouse gas emissions within these cities.
+In 2019, toxic air caused 1.1 million deaths across Africa, claiming more lives than tobacco, alcohol, motor vehicle accidents and unsafe water combined.
 Air pollution’s silent pandemic has already hit, so “business-as-usual” can no longer be the default option for growing cities.
 The most vulnerable people are always hit hardest, deepening the structural injustices in African cities that already have the world’s second highest rates of inequality, and compounding the damaging effects of climate change.

 There is another way.
-Findings from the Climate and Clean Air Coalition’s Africa integrated assessment on air pollution and climate change (to be released during COP27) have shown that by prioritising air pollution along with climate change solutions, governments could unlock a raft of health, environmental and economic benefits for their citizens.
+Findings from the Climate and Clean Air Coalition’s Africa integrated assessment on air pollution and climate change (released during COP27 in 2022) have shown that by prioritising air pollution along with climate change solutions, governments could unlock a raft of health, environmental and economic benefits for their citizens.
 Both air pollution and climate change are mainly caused by burning fossil fuels, so many of the solutions are the same.
 Toxic air disproportionately affects the most vulnerable, so addressing it will reduce health inequalities.
 And because it severely hampers productivity, cognitive performance and wellbeing, initiatives that clean the air will provide economic benefits.

 So, national and city governments should recognise an economic opportunity to join the dots and use action on clean air as a catalyst for sustainable growth, which also helps mitigate and adapt to climate change.

-This report takes a sample of four fast-expanding African cities: Accra, Cairo, Johannesburg and Lagos.
+This report takes a sample of six large and fast-expanding African cities: Accra, Cairo, Johannesburg, Lagos, Nairobi and Yaoundé.
 It uses analysis from Dalberg Advisors to present a snapshot of key health, environmental and financial costs assuming a “business as usual” trajectory to 2040.
 It then contrasts this with an indicative scenario in which the cities adopt a set of clean air measures.

-Based on this analysis, our report suggests that on their current path, some of Africa’s fastest-growing cities will see the financial costs of air pollution increase more than sixfold by 2040.
+Based on this analysis, our report suggests that on their current path, some of Africa’s fastest-growing cities will see the financial costs of air pollution increase more than eightfold by 2040.
 On the flipside, these cities – and others like them – could unlock billions of dollars with policies and planning that enable green growth.
-The financial efficiencies would be accompanied by multiple other benefits like fewer deaths, lower emissions and reduced poverty.
+The financial efficiencies would be accompanied by multiple other benefits like fewer deaths, reduced burden of disease, lower emissions and reduced poverty.

 This data visualisation shows the estimated outcomes from measures such as upgrading public transport, introducing cleaner cookstoves and cleaner industrial technology, and making land clearance and waste management more environmentally-friendly.
 It estimates the economic benefits each city could reap from improving life expectancy and reducing working days lost to the health effects of air pollution.